-The programme is organised in three semesters.
-The first semester has five modules that operate on a 3+2 scheme: 3 core modules that cover the foundational machine learning techniques and artificial intelligence, and 2 optional module to select from other relevant AI topics (robotics, games and ethics).
-The second semester has 3 core modules that are themed around principles and deployment of machine and deep learning methods and data mining.
-In the third semester, students carry out a large project on the AI topic that they want to specialise in, after agreeing on a specific topic with an academic supervisor in the first semester, and completing the preparation phase over the second semester.
+In the third semester of the second year, students carry out a large project on the Al topic that they want to specialize in, after agreeing on a specific topic with an academic supervisor in the first semester, and completing the preparation phase over the second semester.

 The programme brings together our teaching, research and industrial contacts to allow students to mix the different AI topics that best suits their personal requirements and future plans.
-Students will be offered lectures that explain the fundamental AI concepts, universal machine learning tools essential for any AI job profile, and specific practical and research skills on all five of the AI topics.
-Students will gain experience with cutting-edge tools such as Deep Neural Networks (DNN), Recurrent Neural Networks (RNN), and Generative Adversarial Networks (GANs) via regular exercises and practical labs.
+Students will be offered lectures that explain the fundamental AI concepts, universal machine learning tools essential for any AI job profile, and specific practical and research skills on all our AI topics.
+Students will gain experience with cutting-edge tools such as Deep Neural Networks (DNN), Recurrent Neural Networks (RNN), and Deep Reinforcement Learning (Deep RL) via regular exercises and practical labs.
 Students will be taught by world-renowned academics in their specific subject areas, and have regular contacts with them throughout the duration of the programme.